Coal Business

 Overseas Coal Business

-For over 22 years, the Company has invested in joint venture coal mining projects in Indonesia, with coal produced from these projects imported for domestic distribution in Thailand as well as exported to international markets, particularly across the Asia region, including India, Japan, South Korea, Taiwan, and Hong Kong.
-The Company’s coal products are recognized for their high quality and are wellestablished under a reputable brand, earning the trust of both domestic and international customers.
-As a result, the Company is regarded as one of the highly reliable coal suppliers in the Asia region.
+The Company has invested in coal mining operations in Indonesia for more than 22 years.
+Coal produced from the Company’s joint-venture mines in Indonesia is imported and distributed to customers in Thailand, as well as exported to other countries, particularly in the Asian region, including India, Japan, South Korea, Taiwan, and Hong Kong.
+The coal produced and distributed by the Company is recognized for its consistent quality and reliability, earning the trust of customers in both domestic and international markets.
+As a result, the Company has established a strong reputation in the coal industry in the Asian region.

 PT.
-Singlurus Pratama (“SGP”) a subsidiary registered in Indonesia, in which Lanna Resources Public Co., Ltd. directly holds 65 percent of the paid-up capital, operates coal mining business in Kutai Regency, East Kalimantan, having received a Coal Contract of Work (“CCoW”) from the Indonesian Government for coal production and distribution for a period of 30 years (from 2009 to 2039).
-The remaining coal reserves are estimated at no less than 33 million metric tons.
-In 2024, SGP produced and sold approximately 5 million metric tons of coal and is currently developing a new coal deposit within its coal mining concession area, known as the Margomulyo Block (“MG”).
-Coal production and distribution from MG commenced in the 3rd quarter of 2024 with approximately 1.5-2.0 million metric tons per year.
-Coal produced from MG will be transported via the port and jetty of the Argosari Block (“AG”), which is currently in operation.
-SGP has increased its production capacity by constructing a second coal processing plant and renovating the coal stockyard areas to increase coal stockpile capacity to 200,000 metric tons, and has completed the renovation of its port and jetty, as well as installed an additional 1.70-kilometer conveyor belt extending from the port to the offshore jetty in order to accommodate coal production and distribution from the AG and MG blocks.
-SGP plans to produce and distribute approximately 5 million metric tons of coal in 2025, with an expected annual production volume of approximately 4.5 million metric tons per year in subsequent years.
-The coal produced is high-quality, with high calorific value and low sulphur content, which is expected to be well received in the market and generate favorable profit margins.
+Singlurus Pratama (“SGP”), a subsidiary registered in Indonesia, in which Lanna Resources Public Company Limited holds a direct shareholding of 65 percent of the paid-up capital, engages in coal mining operations in Kutai, East Kalimantan, Indonesia.
+SGP has been granted a Coal Contract of Work (CCOW) by the Government of Indonesia with a concession period of 30 years, commencing in 2009.
+The coal mine has remaining coal reserves of not less than 29 million metric tons.
+In 2025, SGP produced and sold approximately 4.25 million metric tons of coal.
+SGP has also developed a new coal deposit within its concession area, namely the Margomulyo Block (“MG”), with production and sales commencing in the third quarter of 2024, with an expected production capacity of approximately 1.5–2.0 million metric tons per year.
+Coal produced from the MG deposit will utilize the port and jetty facilities of the Argosari Block (“AG”), which is currently in operation.
+SGP has completed the construction of a second coal preparation plant and the improvement of the coal stockyard area at the jetty, increasing storage capacity to 200,000 metric tons.
+In addition, SGP has completed the construction and improvement of the jetty facilities, including the installation of an additional coal conveyor belt approximately 1.70 kilometers in length extending to the offshore jetty to support coal production and distribution from both the AG and MG deposits.
+Total coal production and sales are planned to reach approximately 5 million metric tons in 2026, and approximately 4.5 million metric tons per year thereafter, according to the Company’s production plan.
+The coal produced is of high calorific value with low sulphur content, which is expected to support strong market demand and good profit margins.

 United Bulk Shipping Pte.
-Ltd. (“UBS”), an associated company registered in Singapore, in which Lanna Resources Public Co., Ltd. directly holds 49 percent of the paid-up capital, was established to operate ocean freight transport and coal trading business.
-UBS has effectively managed coal transport services for imported coal to Thailand as well as coal distribution to other countries, ensuring cost efficiency and reliable service.
+Ltd. (“UBS”), an associated company in Singapore, in which Lanna Resources Public Company Limited holds a direct shareholding of 49 percent of the paid-up capital, engages in ocean freight shipping and coal trading businesses.
+UBS supports the Company’s coal business by managing the transportation of imported coal for distribution in Thailand and export to other countries, thereby enhancing logistics efficiency and maintaining competitive transportation costs.

 Scroll to Top